Canadian Agricultural Partnership: Lake Erie Agriculture Demonstrating Sustainability (LEADS)

 The Ontario Soil and Crop Improvement Association will administer LEADS.

 Merit-based Cost-Share Funding

-Applications will be assessed with the information provided by a Certified Crop Advisor using the Farmland Health Check-Up (FHCU) risk assessment tool.
-Approved projects will receive cost-share funding between 45 and 65 per cent in proportion to the level of risk identified in the applicant's Farmland Health Check-Up.
+Applications will be assessed with the information provided in the farmer's completed FHCU risk assessment tool.
+Approved projects will receive cost-share funding between 45 and 65 per cent in proportion to the level of risk identified in the applicant's FHCU.

 Lake Erie Agriculture Demonstrating Sustainability Project Categories that Target Water Quality and Soil Health Improvements

 |Adding Organic Amendments||Spreading solid organic amendments to soil|

 |Riparian Buffer Strips||Permanent vegetated buffer strips next to water|